victorSauceda/nfree/src/pages/meetourboard/index.md

         For the past two years Tom has become a close friend to a current inmate at Monroe Correctional Complex and acts as a mentor and advisor in preparation for his release into the community in late 2021.
+    - image: /img/musa.jpg
+      text: >
+        Meet Musa: Musa Abdul-Mateen is the founder of Motivated Muslim.com, an organization dedicated to giving a voice to incarcerated Muslims all over the world.
+Formerly incarcerated for over two decades, Musa is familiar with life inside the system and understands the struggles men and woman face upon their release.
+In addition to Musa’s work with Motivated Muslim, he is also a full-time welder at Vigor Shipyards in Seattle and a full-time student at Colorado Technical University working to finish his undergrad in Business.
+Musa volunteers his free time helping incarcerated adultsand youth.
     - image: /img/Jihad.jpg
       text: >
         Meet Yusef: Hey! my name is Yusef.
 I am a founding member of New Freedom Washington.
 Originally, I am from Los Angeles, California and I think that has something to do with me being a motivatied optimist.
 I am currently incarcerated due to my tragic life decisions.
 In seeking redemption from my past actions, I have transformed my life and turned a negative situation into a positive one.
 Now, as a man of faith, integrity, excellence and leadership, I am dedicated to making the world a better place by being of service to others.
 Inspired by words of Arther Ash, "begin where you are", I have pursued education, recieved numerous certificates, and established programs from inside prison.
 To my work with New Freedom Washington I bring passion, dedication and hope - the hope of saving lives.